hussam103/Esddar/DEPLOYMENT.md

 # Esddar Application Deployment Guide

-This guide explains how to deploy the Esddar application to an AWS VPS server using Docker Compose.
+This guide explains how to deploy the Esddar (Hams Trac) application to an AWS VPS server using Docker Compose.
+Updated for better RTL support and multilingual interface.

 ## Prerequisites